-The Rapid DNA Act of 2017 created a bridge that will now allow qualifying DNA profiles that are developed in an approved Rapid DNA device to be enrolled into CODIS.
+The Rapid DNA Act of 2017 authorized CODIS enrollment of qualifying DNA profiles developed in an approved Rapid DNA device.
 Previously, DNA had to be developed in an accredited laboratory by a trained scientist with degree requirements.
-The law now allows the FBI to create a path for DNA profiles to be put into CODIS directly from these devices.
+The law now allows the FBI to create a path for DNA profiles to be uploaded to CODIS directly from these devices.